-What actually is gluten, and why does it cause some people problems?
-Professor David Cameron-Smith dishes up the facts.
+What actually is gluten and coeliac disease?
+Professor David Cameron-Smith dishes up the facts

 Less than two decades ago gluten was the success story of the grains industry, with wheat varieties rich in gluten all the rage.
 This exciting, new-world wheat enabled the creation of deliciously fluffy, light breads and pastries, plus that perfect al-dente pasta.

 Locked in with the starch from wheat, which is ground to make flour, is the small amount of gluten protein.
 Gluten is found in most grains and cereals, with the highest levels in wheat flour.
 When water is added to flour, it is the gluten proteins that give dough its elasticity and stickiness.
 Kneading bread flour separates the gluten proteins into long strands.
 When yeast is added, carbon dioxide bubbles are produced and trapped by the sticky and stretchy gluten.
 It’s these trapped bubbles that gives baked bread the soft, fluffy structure loved by so many.
 Without gluten, bread is flat, hard and often unappealing.

 “Coeliac disease is an extremely severe bowel inflammatory response caused by an allergy to parts of the gluten proteins.”